Outside-in GRC

 Cooperation: The SIEM sees what is happening inside the firewall.
 ThreatNG tells it what is happening outside.

 Example: ThreatNG detects a new typo-squatted domain registered by an adversary.
 It sends this domain to the SIEM.
-The SIEM then retrospectively searches internal logs to see if any employees have received emails from or visited that domain, connecting external risk to internal impact.
+The SIEM then retrospectively searches internal logs to determine whether any employees have received emails from or visited that domain, thereby connecting external risk to internal impact.

 Vendor Risk Management (VRM) Systems ThreatNG provides objective data to validate vendor security questionnaires.